canscale/StableHashMap/README.md

   One of the main additions/difference between the two modules at this time besides class deconstruction is the differing initialization methods if an initialCapacity is known (to prevent array doubling slowdown during map initialization)

+## License
+StableHashMap is distributed under the terms of the Apache License (Version 2.0).

+See LICENSE for details.